 - When you use our services

-If you participate in training, you may sign up directly with us in which case we collect your name and contact information directly from you.
-You may, alternatively, sign up for training – or be signed up for training – by or through a third party such as one of our training partners, or your own employer.
-We may also use independent contractors to conduct the training and third parties to provide the training venue.
-Your personal information will be stored in our database and may also be shared with our training partners, trainers, and/or the venue hosting the event (to verify your identity when you arrive).
-Our training partners, trainers, and training venue hosts have agreed not to share your personal information with others and not to use your personal information other than to provide you with our products and services.
+If you engage us for support, professional services or participate in training, you may request such services directly from us in which case we collect your name and contact information directly from you.
+You may, alternatively, sign up for such services – or be signed up for such services – by or through a third party such as one of our certified partners, or your own employer.
+We may also use independent contractors to conduct the services and third parties to provide the training venues.
+Your personal information will be stored in our database and may also be shared with our certified partners, trainers, and/or the venue hosting the event (to verify your identity when you arrive).
+Our certified partners, trainers, and training venue hosts have agreed not to share your personal information with others and not to use your personal information other than to provide you with our products and services.